UniversalScientificTechnologies/xDOS_doc/SPACEDOS/SPACEDOS01.md

   * [SPACEDOS01A](./SPACEDOS01A.md) - Engineering model compatible with MLAB kit system
   * [SPACEDOS01B](./SPACEDOS01B.md) - Space qualified and shape adjusted for the use in CubeSat satellites.

-SPACEDOS's primary applications are radiation alarm devices for satellite FCS and scientific research instruments for cosmic rays.
+SPACEDOS's primary applications are radiation alarm devices for satellite FCS and scientific research instruments for cosmic ray detection.
+SPACEDOS01 should be integrated into the satellite flight control system to report radiation situations or take effective countermeasures against radiation events.

 In the case of manned missions, we suggest using [SPACEDOS02](./SPACEDOS02.md) or [SPACEDOS03](./SPCAEDOS03.md).